 It offers a range of benefits tailored to NHS project managers:

-Recognizing the demanding schedules of NHS professionals, PM3 has been meticulously designed to be intuitive and user-friendly.
+Recognising the demanding schedules of NHS professionals, PM3 has been meticulously designed to be intuitive and user-friendly.

 The interface is decluttered, presenting each user with only the screens and information relevant to their specific role.